 External Obliques (EOs) are the most superficial layer (closest to the surface) and they run diagonally on the sides like putting your hands in your pockets, opposite of the IOs.
 The EOs attach to fascia that runs over the rectus muscle.
-This top layer of fascia is very interconnected with the rectus unlike the bottom layer of fascia that can glide.
+This top layer of fascia is very interconnected with the rectus, unlike the bottom layer of fascia that can glide.

 What is abdominal doming?

-Your transverse abdominals, internal and external obliques should kick in when you lift your head.
+Your transverse abdominals, internal and external obliques should all kick in when you lift your head.
 When they do, your abs flatten.
 If they don't, then your abs dome or stick out.
 This is often associated with a diastasis recti and/or hernia.
-If you have this pattern, the more ab work you do, the more your abs will bulge.
+If you have this pattern, then the more ab work you do, the more your abs will bulge.

 Let's look at how this works.

 Does abdominal doming mean diastasis recti?
 Can you have doming without diastasis recti?

 Language surrounding diastasis recti doming and rectus abdominis doming can be very confusing, because the word doming is often used for both.

 Diastasis recti is when you have a thinning of the midline fascia that connects the two rectus abdominis muscle bellies.
 When you increase intra-abdominal pressure in your core, a diastasis recti can “dome” or “cone” out in the middle.

 Rectus abdominal doming is what we looked at in the previous section, this is where the entire rectus muscle domes.
 This is often called a “breadloaf appearance” and is different from a doming out in the midline fascia which is diastasis recti.